ls1intum/Artemis/docs/dev/setup.rst

       This directory will be used for branding.
       You can specify a favicon, ``imprint.html``, and ``privacy_statement.html`` here.

-* The startup script is located at ``src/main/docker/artemis/run_artemis.sh`` and is as a wrapper to start the artemis Java application.

 * The Dockerfile assumes that the mounted volumes are located on a file system with the following locale settings (see `#4439 <https://github.com/ls1intum/Artemis/issues/4439>`__ for more details):